klandestino/sigRTC/README.md

 If the long polling times out or no candidates are ever sent, this request should not return anything at all (0 bytes, en empty string, nothing, you get it...)

+This request should return:

+    {
+      "cands": [
+        "some candidate string",
+        "some other candidate string"
+      ]
+    }

 #### Send candidates

 Send candidates to the other user.